Lakerunner CLI

 lakerunner-cli logs get-attr

-# List attributes for ERROR logs only
+# List attributes present on ERROR logs from a specific service

-lakerunner-cli logs get-attr --level ERRORlogs get-values
+lakerunner-cli logs get-attr --level ERROR --app my-servicelogs get-values

 Get all possible values for a specific attribute.
 Takes the attribute name as an argument.